steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 Because all we really care about is the ```Func<DateTime>``` signature, why not simplify everything?
-C# has an incredible ability to create and pass around lambdas and function pointers, what if we used those instead?
+C# has an incredible ability to create and pass around lambdas and function references.
+What if we used those instead?

 ``` csharp
 public class Translator {